Esmail-ibraheem/Neurotron/README.md

 - Mistral
 - etc...

-**The implementation will be as the name suggests from scratch means not just implementation in pure Pytorch but also with Cuda**
+**The implementation will be as the name suggests from scratch, which means not just implementation in pure Pytorch but also with Cuda**